funjobie/FactorioStuff/CookingWithBeaconsLib/data-api-public.md

 |param[in] researchBonusChains.*.time|The time that the technology uses.
 This is a number just like when specifying technologies normally|
 |param[in] researchBonusChains.*.additionalPrerequisites|Additional prerequisites that are added as a dependency|
 |param[in] affectedBoni|A structure describing the individual boni to be granted to this group of entities.
 It is a table and can contain entries for the desired effects, e.g. {productivity={bonus=0.04},speed={bonus=0.05}}.
 For each effect a separate technology will be added.|

+**cookingwithbeaconslib.public.enable_feature_tile_bonus()**

+enable the feature to give entities a bonus based on the tile where they are located on.
+This works by using a hidden beacon behind the entity, in which modules are inserted according to the tile below the entity. if multiple mods call this the feature will only be enabled once. it adds necessary prototypes to the data.raw.

+Note that you must also call the control script enable_feature_tile_bonus.
+Individual boni are specified in the control scripts with give_tile_bonus_to_entity.